sethlewandowski/nest-graphql-code-first/README.md

 -   technically, graphql can accept get requests, however you'd need to pass the query object as a query parameter, so it's just easier to make your request a post request so you can pass in body.

 You'll notice the `schema.gql` file that was auto-generated on server build.
+This schema.gql file will define types using scalar types.
+Our typescript types get converted into scalar types inside our schema.gql.
+You'll notice that our 'number' types in typescript are turned into Float types inside the schema.gql file.
+Should you desire to configure this, you can do so in the graphQLModule config inside our app.module.ts file.

+## When might you want to use the @Field decorator in our entities ?

+-   You want more control between ts types converted to schema.gql scalars (numbers specifically)
+-   You want more control over the ID scalar.